Shreypatel2224/ProjectAppsmith/README.md

 # ProjectAppsmith![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/appsmith_logo_primary.png)

+The User Interface starts with a home page (Page 1) which links to the pages of each persona.
+Each persona has specfic buttons that link to other pages with different functionalities depending on their user stories.

 This app is built using Appsmith.
 Turn any datasource into an internal app in minutes.
 Appsmith lets you drag-and-drop components to build dashboards, write logic with JavaScript objects and connect to any API, database or GraphQL source.

 ![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/images/integrations.png)